-High schools have traditionally awarded the highest GPA in the senior population the honor of valedictorian.
+High schools have traditionally awarded the highest GPA in the senior class the honor of valedictorian.
 But recently, this practice has come under fire by many who claim it’s not a fair measure of excellence.
 The trend is to award the title of “valedictorian” to any student who has amassed a 4.0 GPA.

 One high school in Oregon had 21 valedictorians, while another had 10.
 College admissions counselors worry that this is muddying the waters.
 Jim Rawlins, president of the National Association for College Admission Counseling said, “Yes, it has definitely watered things down a little bit.
 Definitely, the more ultra-selective universities have to be more critical and skeptical of class ranks than before.”